Installing Laravel in the Current Directory with 'laravel new' Seems Impossible [Alternative Solutions Included]

 It Seems Impossible

-This issue has also been discussed on Laracasts without a clear resolution for using laravel new
+This issue has also been discussed on Laracasts without a clear resolution for using laravel new:

 Laracasts - Install Laravel to an existing folder